tinkerer9/collaborativekeys/README.md

 ### Install dependencies

 The host/server program is made to run on MacOS, but the client webpage should run on almost any computer.
 See `src/type.js` if you want to change the key emulation system to work for another platform.
-It currently uses AppleScript to emulate key strokes using a built-in MacOS library called "osascript."
+It currently uses AppleScript to emulate key strokes using a built-in MacOS library called `osascript`.

 - `nodejs`: download latest version from https://nodejs.org/en/download
 - `socket.io`: run `npm install socket.io` in the terminal